alanszlosek/node-daapd/README.md

 A DAAP Server written for Node.js

+Make sure you have: python2, gcc, make, nss-mdns, avahi.
+You may also need to install dbus and libavahi-compat-libdnssd-dev.
+Make sure avahi is running.
+On arch linux, I had to restart dbus.

-Required modules: mdns, walk, musicmetadata (for reading metadata from mp3, ogg, flac files)
+Required npm modules: mdns, walk, musicmetadata (for reading metadata from mp3, ogg, flac files)

 It only takes one argument, the music folder to serve music from.
 Start the server with: `node index.js MUSICFOLDER`